simylein/minecraft-server/README.md

 ./start.sh
 ```
 ## screen
-Screen is an amzing comand line tool that creates a "virtual" terminal inside your terminal.
+Screen is an amzing comand line tool that creates a "virtual" terminal inside your terminal. <br>
 You can view all your screen by typing
 ```
 screen -list